Drug Rehab Near Connecticut

 Timely care is crucial for addiction, with much better results in those who seek care earlier on rather than letting an addiction fester over time.
 Connecticut families and friends of substance abusers should consider out-of-state drug rehab treatment if they experience difficulty in getting care, or if the user’s current environment is a contributing factor to their drug abuse.
 Getting them away from such negative influences, whether peer pressure from other substance abusers or stressful work or home environments, is crucial to sustained recovery.
 Out-of-state care in a nearby state can accomplish this, while also remaining accessible to family members and other loved ones.

 Granite Recovery Centers in New Hampshire takes a unique 12-step based approach to drug rehab.
 Our approach incorporates the 12 Steps from the first day of treatment, along with clinical psychotherapy and numerous proven treatment modalities to treat substance abuse, co-occurring mental disorders, and their root causes.
-Offering a full spectrum of care including detox, inpatient rehab, and extended living facilities, we will work with your loved one to identify and attack their unique challenges with substance abuse, develop a recovery plan, and cultivate the skills and attitudes necessary for sustained recovery.
+Offering a full spectrum of care including drug detoxification, inpatient rehab, extended care, sober living and outpatient programs, we will work with your loved one to identify and attack their unique challenges with substance abuse, develop a recovery plan, and cultivate the skills and attitudes necessary for sustained recovery.

 Why Connecticut Residents Choose GRC